andresdecba/dinamic_slideshow_page/README.md

 # Simple slideshow for flutter projects

-Create an slideshow for images or widgets easily, just add a list of widgets.
+Create an slideshow for images or widgets easily, just adding a list of widgets.